grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* "The Gnat can't go that deep Hemi, it was built at fucking altitude!"
 	* they try it, the Gnat starts leaking at the seams. water pours in through the viewport (that's why sub's don't have windows!)
 	* Hemi gets his mine in the water

+* [ ] Cassandra's redemption: she figures out where the subs are/what Hemi's plan is by listening carefully to sonar
+	* Percy praises her

 * [ ] The mine hits and sinks the sub with the ram
 	* Hemi listens to the watertight compartments collapsing and the sub drawn down into the bottomless hole.